sujit-rai/tutorial-vae.github.io/index.md

 - From coding theory perspective one can look the latent dimension values(z<sub>i</sub>) as latent codes or representations which are corresponding to data instances(x<sub>i</sub>).

-- Since an encoder in standard autoencoder learns to map each data point(x<sub>i</sub>) to its corresponding representation(z<sub>i</sub>) in latent space while a recognition model parametrized by &phi; parameters learns a conditional distribution over latent codes.
+- Since an encoder of standard autoencoder learns to map each data point(x<sub>i</sub>) to its corresponding representation(z<sub>i</sub>) in latent space while a recognition model parametrized by &phi; parameters learns a conditional distribution over latent codes.

-- Henceforth one can easily observe that a **recognition model** is nothing but a **probabilistic encoder**.
+- Henceforth one can easily observe that a **recognition model** is nothing but a **probabilistic encoder** which learns the conditional distrbition P(Z\|X).

-- In a similar way, we can also say the decoder as **probabilistic decoder** which learns the conditional distribution P(X\|Z).
+- In a similar way, we can also say the decoder as **probabilistic decoder** which learns the conditional distribution Q(X\|Z).

 ![alt text](images/prob_encoder.png){: .center-image }